yasser-mas/working-time/README.md

     ```

-* minBufferedDays
+* MinBufferedDays: <br />
-    how many days in the past should be buffered on setting timer configuration
+    how many days in the past should be buffered on setting timer configuration.<br />

-* maxBufferedDays
+* MaxBufferedDays: <br />
-    how many days in the future should be buffered on setting timer configuration
+    how many days in the future should be buffered on setting timer configuration. <br />

 #### View buffered calendar

-Buffered canedar is javascript map of days infos
+Buffered canedar is Javascript Map of days infos

 ```ts
     timer.setConfigAsync(VALID_TIMER_CONFIG).then(t=>{